 - Genetic tests: analysis of a sample of your blood or bone marrow tissue to study the genetic make-up

 If these tests confirm a diagnosis of myelofibrosis, you will continue to see a hematologist/oncologist, the doctor who treats blood cancers.

-Myelofibrosis is not always curable so it is important to think about how your life may change.
+Myelofibrosis is not usually curable so it is important to think about how your life may change.
 A chronic illness becomes part of who you are and how you live your life.
-A diagnosis of myelifibrosis may require changes in your routine, how you care for yourself or what you need from others in your life.
+A diagnosis of myelofibrosis may require changes in your routine, how you care for yourself or what you need from others in your life.
 It does not, however, define you.
 You are not your disease.